 Where Do the French Go On Vacation?

-As you can see in the photo above, the French take on average at least two and a half weeks of vacation during July and August.
+The French take on average at least two and a half weeks of vacation during July and August.
 The majority travel to another region in France; Provence, the Côte d’Azur, and Corsica are some of the most popular destinations.
 Outside of France, the most popular destinations for the French are Spain and Italy, but many also go to Portugal and Greece.
 While most French tourists go to the seaside, about ten percent prefer hiking in the mountains.
 The Alps and Annecy remain particularly popular during the summer.

 - Practice your French: Watch this short TV clip aired a month ago about where the French go on vacation.